 We will start small math groups which means introducing centers as well.
 One of my centers will be dedicated to practicing basic addition and subtraction facts.

 My plan is to start Science s l o w e r this year instead of not at all and then all at once.
-I use this resource by Second Grade Stories for a few years and it works amazing for introducing what it means to be a scientist.
-I think our students often forget that science isn’t just about the experiments but it also incorporates communicating ideas and results via writing and speaking.
+I have used this resource by Second Grade Stories for a few years and it works amazing for introducing what it means to be a scientist.
+I think our students often forget that science isn’t just about experiments but it also incorporates communicating ideas and results via writing and speaking.

 Last but not least, Social Studies will be all about communities.
 These two resources are everything you need to teach this unit!
 They are packed with information and engaging activities.

 I hope you found something useful!
-This is not in any way an all inclusive list of what I will use…and I won’t use everything is all of these resources but it is a general overview of the direction we will go this September!
+This is not in any way an all-inclusive list of what I will use…and I won’t use everything is all of these resources but it is a general overview of the direction we will go this September!
 What is your favorite upcoming resource?

+Thanks for reading about the skills and themes I teach in September!
 Want to check out how I lesson plan by the day, week, month any year?
 Read this post!